 How to Host a Book Signing Event

-Prepare.
-After you’ve made the decision to host a book signing event, the first step is to choose a venue.
+After you've made the decision to host a book signing event, the first step is to choose a venue.
 A local bookstore is an obvious choice, but you can think outside the box about your venue.
 If your book is about nutrition, consider asking a local health food store if you can host your event there.
 Places of worship, community centers and universities are all good options as well.
 Consider the topic of your book and then think of a place where people who may be interested in your book would go.
-After you’ve decided on a venue to approach, prepare a professional portfolio of your work and a copy of your book to give to someone at your venue.
+After you've decided on a venue to approach, prepare a professional portfolio of your work and a copy of your book to give to someone at your venue.
 If you need a little extra help preparing for your book signing event, consider purchasing the Balboa Press Book Signing Kit to help.

-Reach out.
 Once you have your professional materials and your venue in mind, approach someone at the venue and discuss your ideas.
 If they agree to host your book signing you are ready to start telling people about the event.
 Obviously the venue will want to bring people in to their business as well, so work with them to design flyers to give their customers.
 Consider contacting your local newspaper and/or radio station to offer an interview.
 Mail postcards to everyone you know and include a personal touch to invite them.
 Remember, you are in charge of your event – this is not the time to be shy!
 Talk about it to everyone you meet.